 Figure 8 - Open the Serial Monitor

 Make sure the baud rate at the lower right of the window is set to “115200”.
+This is the data communication speed, equivalent to 115.2kb/s!
 Make sure the dropdown next to that says “Both NL & CR”.
-That makes sure you send a new line command and carriage return which the Arduino expects.
+That makes sure you send a ‘new line’ command and ‘carriage return’ which the Arduino expects.

 Figure 9 - Serial Monitor